Table of Contents

 For example, buying an apartment complex is a popular choice because it is known to be profitable.
 But there are pros and cons that you should know about before getting into this type of investment.

-Compared to single-family properties, investing in apartment complexes is a lot more involved.
+Compared to single-family properties, investing in apartment complexes.
 Typically, investors will have to play the role of landlord and handle everything unless they spend money on a third party property management company.
 There is also the option of multifamily syndication, which we will discuss later on.

 But for now we will assume that the investor is interested in purchasing and running an apartment building.
 In this case, there is a lot of work to be done.
 Here we will cover some of the things investors need to know about multifamily real estate investing, particularly apartment complex investing.

 What to Know When Buying & Running an Apartment Complex